jitsi/jitsi-meet/INSTALL.md

 There are also some complete [example config files](https://github.com/jitsi/jitsi-meet/tree/master/doc/example-config-files/) available, mentioned in each section.

+A linux script is also available at the following address: https://gist.github.com/francoisTemasys/a17f5874bf104f0a2684.
+You should be able to install Jitsi Meet along with Jitsi Videobridge in less than 10min.

 ## Install prosody and otalk modules
 ```sh
 apt-get install lsb-release